Back to Top

 Bukhanef, devotee of Hathor – an unusual woman from Deir el-Medîna - Deborah Sweeney (University of Tel Aviv)

 In my lecture, I will compare the iconography, family configurations and wording of Bankes Stela 7 with those of other stelae erected to local deities at Deir el-Medîna, in order to answer a puzzling question.
-Bukhanef was deeply devoted to Hathor.
+Bukhanef was deeply devoted to Nebethetepet, a goddess closely associated with Hathor.
 So why was she never attested with any title connecting her to the cult of Hathor at Deir el-Medîna?

 A Collection of Ancient Egyptian Wooden Funerary Figures from Qubbet-el-Hawa at the Bournemouth Natural Science Society - Sam Powell (Birmingham University, U.K.)